kubernetes/community/contributors/design-proposals/storage/svcacct-token-volume-source.md

 ProjectedVolumeSources.
 As the token approaches expiration, the kubelet volume plugin will proactively rotate the service account token.
 The kubelet will start trying to rotate the token if the token is older than 80 percent of its time to live or if the token is older than 24 hours.
-If IsContainerLevel is specified, the volume should be used by single container exclusively.
+If IsContainerLevel is true, the volume should be used by single container exclusively.

 To replace the current service account token secrets, we also need to inject the